Miriam Kastner: Education

-Research career
+Career

-Over the course of her career, Kastner has progressed from being an associate professor, to a professor, and now a distinguished professor at the Scripps Institution of Oceanography, where she participated in the writing and publishing of 174 articles and journals.
+Over the course of her career, Kastner progressed from being an associate professor, to a professor, and is now a distinguished professor at the Scripps Institution of Oceanography, where she participated in writing and publishing 174 articles and journals.
 Kastner has worked with the Scripps Institution from 1972 till present.
-Kastner became the second female professor at the Scripps Institute, only two months after the first geophysicist had joined the faculty; this was paving the way for many female scientists at the time and in the future.
-Prior to educating at Scripps Institution, Kastner worked as a research associate at Harvard University in the Department of Geological Sciences until 1970.
+Kastner became the second female professor at the Scripps Institute, only two months after the first geophysicist had joined the faculty; this paved the way for many female scientists at the time and in the future.
+Prior to teaching at Scripps Institution, Kastner worked as a research associate at Harvard University in the department of geological sciences until 1970.
 In 1971 she worked at the University of Chicago as a research associate in the Department of Geophysical Sciences.
 Some believe she has accomplished more work than anyone else among the marine geology community and her publications contain high quality data and ideas that show consistency in addressing the big issues in Earth sciences.
 Miriam Kastner's research is primarily based in mineralogy and petrology, though the most important issue pursued in her career is fluid flow at subducting plate boundaries.

-Kastner from the SIO (Scripps Institution of Oceanography) situated in La Jolla, California, demonstrated that society had no insight on the subsea vents up until the 1980s.
-After discovering the scientific truth of the sea, it has been observed that the ocean cycles develop through these vents once every five million years.
-This also illustrated change in the subduction zones that change once every two-hundred million years.
+Kastner from the SIO (Scripps Institution of Oceanography) situated in La Jolla, California, demonstrated that we didn't know of the existence of subsea hydrothermal vents until the 1980s.
+To illustrate the vast scale of these processes, she explained that the entire volume of the ocean circulates through hydrothermal systems about once every five million years, and through global subduction zones approximately once every 200 million years, linking seafloor processes directly to the long-term evolution of the Earth system.

 Throughout her long and successful career, Miriam Kastner produced dozens of publications highlighting her key research.
 Her first publication, dating back to 1965, examined the mineral glauconite and documented its properties.
 Over the next 15 or so years her research focused more on the analysis of deep sea sedimentation.
-For the next 20 years of her career she continued with her research on deep sea sedimentation but her focus shifted more to hydrogeology and fluid dynamics and the effect of this sedimentation and mineral deposition.
-In recent years, she has examined isotopes and their concentrations in our oceans.
+For the next 20 years of her career she continued her research on deep sea sedimentation but her focus shifted more to hydrogeology and fluid dynamics and the effect of this sedimentation and mineral deposits.
+In recent years, she has examined isotopes and their concentrations in oceans.
 Most recently, Miriam has compiled a brief synopsis of her ocean drilling work over the past 50 years.